 An Alternative Solution

-Next week we will focus on the costs to maintain mature equipment, as well as discuss the benefits of extending the life of equipment.
+Next week, we will focus on the repair costs of maintaining mature equipment and discuss the advantages of extending its useful life.

 -This blog was also published on AHA Service Guiding Healthcare Solutions.